wzhanglab/MaillardPy/README.md

 The authors thank Center for Education Technology,NEAU(CET-NEAU) for providing computational facilities and support.

 ## Author Contributions
-Y.Wang. and H.Y. designed the study.
+Y.Wang designed the study.
 H.R. curated the data.
 H.Y., H.R. performed feature selection and importance ranking experiments, and trained the models.
 H.R. generated the Maillard predictions for specialized chemicals sets.
-All the authors analysed the results and wrote the manuscript.